Sabzar Bhat: Hizbul Mujahideen

 He reportedly joined militant organisation Hizbul Mujahideen in April 2015, after stealing a rifle from a CRPF soldier in Tral.
 Bhat is reported to have been involved in attacks on panchayat members and security forces, as well as the execution of civilians he believed to be informants.
-In October 2015, he was arrested for transporting two Lashkar-e-Taiba terrorists involved in the 2015 Udhampur Terrorist Attack.
+In October 2015, he was arrested for transporting two Lashkar-e-Taiba jihadists involved in the 2015 Udhampur Terrorist Attack.
 In that case, he was indicted on 29 January 2016.

-Bhat was an aide and close friend to the previous Hizbul Mujahideen fighter, Burhan Wani, who was commander and was killed in July 2016.
+Bhat was an aide and close friend to the previous Hizbul Mujahideen militant, Burhan Wani, who was commander and was killed in July 2016.
 Indian security forces considered him effective at using social media to recruit youth towards terrorism.
 Indian security forces previously located him in Rathsuna, in March 2017, but he was able to evade them after a 15-hour gunfight that left one policeman dead.

 Death

 Bhat was killed in a firefight with Indian security forces in Soimoh, Tral, approximately forty kilometers outside of Srinagar.
 He was subsequently buried in Pulwama.
 His death sparked clashes and a police-imposed curfew, during which a youth was killed in clashes with the Central Reserve Police Force.
 Internet and phone service across Kashmir was suspended in an attempt to calm the region.

 A previously unknown militant group, Mujahideen Taliban-e-Kashmir, claimed it had provided information on Bhat to security forces.
-The claim remains unverified, though some analysts suggested it reflected a growing schism between various terrorist groups in Kashmir, with members of Hizbul Mujahideen concerned that terrorist Zakir Musa may have betrayed Bhat.
+The claim remains unverified, though some analysts suggested it reflected a growing schism between various terrorist groups in Kashmir, with members of Hizbul Mujahideen concerned that Zakir Musa may have betrayed Bhat.